MoserMichael/python-obj-system/gen-iterator.md

 >>> print(type(val))
 <type 'list'>

->>> # to be fair, you had the xrange function, this used to return an iterator object that returned the desired value just once.
+>>> # to be fair, you had the xrange function, this used to return an iterator object that returned the desired value upon demand.
->>> # contractors had an easier job back then, they just had to point this out to their customers...
+>>> # contractors had an easier job back then, they just had to point this out to their customers, in order to achieve a wow effect.
 >>> val=xrange(1,10)
 >>> print(type(val))
 <type 'xrange'>